 We also made it to Monaco for a day, but the weather was miserable and we didn't really plan much.
 I just remember a ton of yachts and checking out Prince's Palace.
 Nothing overly memorable, but I'm sure with some planning and better weather it's a lovely place to spend your time.

-We loved the French Riviera but after 4 full days we were ready to head to our next country, Italy!
+We loved the French Riviera, and France in general!
+But after 4 full days we were ready to head to our next country, Italy!
 In my next posts I'll explore our time in Florence, Rome, and the Amalfi coast.
 Thanks for reading!